Output formats¶

 Tip

 Those key paths are JSON paths.
-If you are familiar with jq
+If you are familiar with jq, you probably recognized

 the syntax.
 The root node is implicit here, and you can only use the dot notation.